ajpawlicki/tgc-workshop/README.md

 $ kubectl expose deployment publisher --type=NodePort --port=3000
 ```

-This command causes Kubernetes to find the node where our publisher pod is running, allocate a random port on that node, expose it externally, and map all requests to that port to whichever `--port` we provide (3000, in this case, since publisher runs on port 3000).
+This command causes Kubernetes to automatically allocate a random port on our machine, and then route all requests from that port on our laptop, to the `publisher`'s pods at the `--port` we provide.

 ```
 $  kubectl get svc publisher